Dinghy's Beach Bar Blue Umbrellas, Water Island, USVI | SBPR

 The Great

 Impossible to pick one thing here.
-I mean, there was that secret beach we found by accident in St. Thomas, the little hike we had to make to get there, and the old plantation ruins and graveyard we found a few feet from the surf – a MUST for uncommon travelers!
+I mean, there was that secret beach we found by accident in St Thomas, the little hike we had to make to get there, and the old plantation ruins and graveyard we found a few feet from the surf – a MUST for uncommon travelers!
 Then there was swimming with a stingray in the shallows of Trunk Bay, the water and beach just as pristine as always.
-Oh, and no mention of great things in St. Thomas could be complete without Jackie. if you’ve ever been past the airport here, then it’s likely you’ve seen her, met her, or eaten her super-fantastic West Indian cuisine.
+Oh, and no mention of great things in St Thomas could be complete without Jackie.
+If you’ve ever been past the STT airport, then it’s likely you’ve seen her, met her, or eaten her super-fantastic West Indian cuisine.
 If you haven’t, then I HIGHLY recommend you do next time you’re in STT.
 Jackie is just about the sweetest woman I’ve ever met on my travels, and her food is even sweeter than she is!

 Now is most definitely the time to visit both spots.